-Like our sustainable web design blog, the book outlines a framework with four categories:
+Like our sustainable web design site, the book outlines a framework with four categories:

 - Content strategy, SEO, & content “findability”